awsdocs/aws-control-tower-guide/doc_source/update-existing-accounts.md

 For more information, see [Enroll an existing AWS account](enroll-account.md)\.

+**Note**
+When you re\-register an OU, or when you're updating your landing zone version and multiple member accounts, you may see a failure message mentioning the **StackSet\-AWSControlTowerExecutionRole**\.
+This StackSet in the management account can fail because the **AWSControlTowerExecution** IAM role already exists in all enrolled member accounts\.
+This error message is expected behavior, and it can be disregarded\.

 **To update a single account**

 1. Go to AWS Service Catalog\.